kevonc/kevoncheung.com/content/articles/20210314-credibility.md

 Once the credibility is established, whatever a person says or does, it is always better.

 This is why testimonials and social proof have become a big part of the online world.
-I put up this wall by Testimonial on my homepage to let people instantly find out whether I'm trustworthy.
+I put up this wall by <a href="https://testimonial.to/?via=kevon">Testimonial</a> on my homepage to let people instantly find out whether I'm trustworthy.

 <img src="/images/blog/credibility-2.png" alt="Screenshot of a Twitter thread about building in public" />